 VCAM-1 is an adhesion molecule that interacts with integrins to modulate intracellular contact between leukocytes and endothelial cells (34).
 In a mouse lupus model, glomerular expression of VCAM-1 correlated with severity of LN (35).
 Serum (36) and urinary (21) sVCAM-1 correlates with overall SLE disease activity and has been discussed to be involved with increased immune cell infiltration to inflamed kidneys.
 In this study, sVCAM-1 was elevated in the urine of SLE patients, did not correlate with disease activity, but correlated with active renal disease (LN).
 Membrane-bound VCAM-1 is converted into its soluble form by metalloproteinase-mediated cleavage, a process that in vitro can be accelerated by PMA-induced inflammation (37).
 Thus, shedding of VCAM-1 in inflamed kidneys may result in increased urine levels.

 Consistent with previous reports from our group, the panel format of urinary proteins performed noticeably better when compared to any individual marker protein tested.
+Notably, individual proteins within the panel performed only slightly better when compared to gross proteinuria, while their combination promises significant added value as a non-invasive test.
 The optimal panel in this study comprised transferrin, LPGDS, ceruloplasmin, sVCAM-1 and MCP-1, achieving an AUC of 0.898, which is considered “good”.
 In contrast to previous results in jSLE cohorts (9), the addition of AGP-1 in the panel had no significant effect on the panel accuracy.
-This may reflect biological differences between jSLE and adult-onset SLE, or possibly differences in the prevalence of relevant comorbidities in adults, such as increased levels of cardiovascular disease, metabolic conditions, etc., and demonstrates the need for independent validation and optimisation of any proposed biomarker panel in relevant cohorts.(38, 39)
+This may reflect biological differences between jSLE and adult-onset SLE, or possibly differences in the prevalence of relevant comorbidities in adults, such as increased levels of cardiovascular disease, metabolic conditions, etc., and demonstrates the need for independent validation and optimisation of any proposed biomarker panel in relevant cohorts.

+As ethnicity may affect all disease severity, gross proteinuria and/or expression of individual proteins (38, 39), we compared urine protein expression across ethnicities.
+Indeed, Asian patients exhibited higher urine levels of transferrin, ceruloplasmin and sVCAM-1 when compared to the remaining SLE cohort.
+Whether this is due to ethnicity rather than LN activity remains somewhat unclear.
+However, Asian SLE patients also exhibited a trend towards higher renal disease activity (BILAG) when compared to the remaining LN cohort, suggesting that this may (at least partially) be responsible for differences in protein concentrations.

 The MRC MASTERPLANS Consortium aims at patient stratification to improve personalized approached to treatment.
 Thus, the predictive value of urinary proteins was tested for response to treatment with rituximab.
 Binary regression models adjusted for confounders (age, disease duration, renal disease and disease activity, anti-dsDNA antibody positivity, and low complement C3 and/or C4 (model A), or age, disease duration, renal disease and disease activity, and oral steroid dose (model B)) suggested predictive value for MCR to rituximab treatment at 12 months (AUC 0.818).
 However, findings must be confirmed in larger, independent studies with a randomised and prospective design that includes longitudinal sampling.